wso2/docs-choreo-dev/en/developer-docs/docs/quick-start-guides/deploy-your-first-service.md

 ## Step 1: Create a project

-1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
+1. Go to the [Choreo Console](https://console.choreo.dev/) and sign in.
 This opens the organization home page.
 2. On the organization home page, click **+ Create Project**.
 3. Enter the following details: